3 Sedans for Middle-Class Retirees Getting Massive Price Drops in 2026

 “Retirees will find real value in the sedan market as dealers get ready to sell more hybrids and EVs by 2026,” explained Joe Giranda, director of sales and marketing for CFR Classic, which specializes in international car shipping and relocation.
 “A number of mainstream sedans are starting to offer softer pricing, especially on outgoing or low-demand models.”

-GOBankingRates asked Giranda to share his top three sedan picks that are going to likely see a massive drop in price next year and that middle-class retirees should consider purchasing.
+GOBankingRates asked Giranda to share his top three sedan picks that are likely to see a massive drop in price this year and that middle-class retirees should consider purchasing.

 Toyota Camry

+As automakers adjust inventories and consumer demand shifts, prices on certain sedans are falling sharply, creating rare opportunities for retirees who want dependable transportation without taking on unnecessary financial strain.
 Among the most notable of these vehicles on Giranda’s list was the 2025 Toyota Camry.
-Giranda noted that the Camry, with a base MSRP around $28,700, continues to be a top performer in the category of long-term reliability, which is very important for retirees who want to avoid costly repairs down the line.
+Giranda noted that the Camry, with a base MSRP of around $28,700, continues to be a top performer in the category of long-term reliability, which is very important for retirees who want to avoid costly repairs down the line.

 “As new 2026 models become available, many dealerships are looking to implement moderate discounts of 5% to 8%, depending on their regional inventory,” Giranda said.
 “It would be a good buy for middle-class retirees since this car’s comfortable ride and simple controls also appeal to those who prefer ease of use over complicated tech interfaces.”